quatico-solutions/websmith/README.md

 ### Nature of an addon

-An addon is a directory containing a JavaScript module named `addon.ts` or `addon.js`.
-This file must have an exported function named `activate` that takes a `AddonContext` as its only parameter.
+An addon is a directory containing an ES module named `addon.ts` or `addon.js`.
+This file must have an exported function named `activate` that takes an `AddonContext` as its only parameter.
 The `activate` function is called when the compilation process is started.

 ```javascript
 // ./addons/foobar-transformer/addon.ts